 How Long Does Homemade Kombucha Last?

-If you’ve been experimenting with making your own kombucha at home, you will probably be following a kit.
+If you are beginning to experiment with making your own kombucha at home, you will probably be following a kit initially.
 This kit should tell you a rough expiry date for your kombucha.
 In most cases, homemade kombucha lasts between one and three months when stored in a sealed container in the fridge.

 How to Spot Bad Kombucha